Suor/battle-brothers-mods/autopilot/README.md

 Download a zip from [NexusMods][] and put it into `data` dir.
 Requires [modhooks][] of version 20 or newer.

+## Configuration

+It is possible to configure whether bros will free themselves and other bros from nets, webs and sleep and auto reload if some AP left at end turn.
+Also, there is a way to show AI debug for auto bros.
+Press Esc -> Mod Options -> Autopilot New.
+Consult field tooltips there for more info.

 ## Compatibility

 Is always safe to add or remove.
 Only uses hooks now, no overwritten files.